Leave this site

 Our approach is shaped by four key themes: We protect vulnerable people and keep people safe; We are out in your communities, visible, listening and working with you to deliver the services you need; We successfully tackle crime and ASB; We will be there when you need us.

-Reports have been received about youths causing Anti Social Behaviour (ASB) on motorbikes and electric bikes riding dangerously outside the local shops on Orchard Park Road and around the Orchard Park Estate in general.
+Reports have been received about youths causing Anti Social Behaviour (ASB) on motorbikes and electric bikes riding dangerously outside the local shops, on Shawpark during football training, Danepark Road and on the flood defence behind Oppy Wood.
+Instances of motorbikes and e-scooters speeding whilst riding on footpaths continues to be reported.

-UPDATE 1st June 2026 – Neighbourhood officers have been working closely with Operation Yellowfin around nuisance motorbikes in and around the estate.
-Information from members of the public and other agencies have resulted in several days of action were e-scooters and several stolen motorbikes have been recovered.
-Days of action will continue in the coming months and Neighbourhood officers are able to utilise Police Drones to gather intelligence around the locations of these motorbikes.
+Hull North Neighbourhood policing team work closely with Operation Yellowfin around nuisance motorbikes in and around the estate.
+Days of action will continue over August and September and officers are able to utilise Police Drones to gather intelligence around the locations of these motorbikes.

 Clear Hold Build